-Mahahual is a dreamy destination, however, there are a couple of things you should know that will help you to have a better experience.
+Mahahual is a dreamy destination in Mexico’s Costa Maya, but there are a couple of things you should know that will help you to have a better experience.
 First, the sun can be strong here, so you will need good sunscreen.
 Because of the proximity to the reef, you need to make sure that your sunscreen is reef safe, so it doesn’t end up hurting marine animals and bleach corals.

 Second, there are some mosquitos and bugs, so don’t forget about a bug spray.
 This is something that you should keep in mind, especially if you plan a trip to the Mayan ruins in the middle of the jungle.

 Finally, if you are planning on diving, don’t forget to bring a GoPro to capture amazing sea turtles, manta rays, and tropical fish.
 Put everything in a waterproof bag, and you are ready to go!

 Is Mahahual worth visiting?

 Yes, Mahahual is absolutely worth a visit!
 This small pueblo remains a hidden gem in the touristy region of Mexico free from overdevelopment.
 It’s a perfect place to relax and enjoy a slow pace of life.
 If places like Cancun, Playa Del Carmen or even Tulum are too crowded to your taste, you will love Mahahual!

 There’s a good chance you will see more tourists from other parts of Mexico than from overseas when you come Mahahual, so hurry up and check out this destination before everyone else decides to go there!